mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     `019fb175-70a5-7c31-a4c9-29f7faa9dbc9` read only the drive seed and wrote zero regular files/content.
 Its empty output root is breach evidence, not authority.
+29. P6 design `b2c7447` correctly classifies the signed-step atom as a split from P4 RSR and the surrounding executor as folded P3 topology.
+It earns no novelty or family credit.
+30. Luna P6 manifest `d16787b3…` seals seven exact-M2 raw ratios at
+    0.9564–1.1820×, but its pre-timing taxonomy is false-green. `sepBy` converts sticky `-2` into successful returns `0`, `1` and `1` in the first-element, separator and later-element positions while retaining `run.fault` and projecting public `fault: null`.
+31. Fresh-Sol seal `78cb1aa0…` and owner audit `75d36ab` reject that packet before timing.
+Its raw bytes remain immutable arithmetic evidence about the defective prototype but are inadmissible for atom-level KILL/PRUNE.
+    P6-A1 alone may repair those three boundaries in a new immutable packet.

-## Next executable transaction — P6-SIR fatal assay
+## Next executable transaction — P6-A1 fatal assay

-Resume B.W0 from P5 owner evidence `0bc0d37`.
-Every P1–P5 implementation
+Resume B.W0 from P6 owner evidence `75d36ab`.
+Preserve the original Luna P6
-family is retired, killed or unimplemented.
+packet and raw SHA `7655b467…` byte-for-byte.
 Product source remains held.

 ### Subject

-Implement only the signed-scalar observation from P4 RSR that no prior packet
+Resume the existing Luna seat `019fb16a-09d7-7d80-ae5f-3d894e25855d`; create no task.
+Write only a new immutable packet under `/Users/mkbabb/Documents/Codex/2026-07-30/parser-p6-sir-luna-a1/outputs/**`.
-executed: one integer return, nonnegative cursor on success, negative mismatch/fault tag, ordinary value in run state, and one raw executor.
-Do not carry forward RSR's region, slab, journal, signed-step object or finalizer.
-Do not add a tape, compiler, VM, generated grammar, scanner, fallback, wrapper, second executor or public surface.
+Copy the P6 executor and change only `sepBy`'s handling of sticky `-2` at the first element, separator and later element.
+Keep one integer return, nonnegative cursor success, `-1` mismatch, `-2` typed fault, ordinary value in run state and one raw executor.
+Do not add a region, slab, journal, tape, compiler, VM, generated grammar, scanner, fallback, wrapper, second executor or public surface.

 ### Required laws